gormac23/Java/Udemy/JavaMasterclass/6.OOP1/src/com/gormac23/README.md

 # Section 6: Object-Oriented Programming Part 1
 ## Classes, Constructors and Inheritance
+In this section, I dived into some of the base concepts of **Object-Oriented Programming(OOP)**.
+This is a common practise of programming and java is especially useul for this style.
+The basis of OOP is that you *seperate your program into objects and classes* which call eachtother.
+**Abstraction**, **Encapsulation**, **Inheritance** and **Polymporhism** are the main Java OOP concepts.
+In this section, I made a start on Inheritance and looked at Classes, Constructors, Inheritacne and some of the keeywords assosiated with OOP.
+I explain some of these keywords below.

+&nbsp;
+&nbsp;

+### Reference vs Object vs Instance vs Class
 - A **class** is like the blueprint for a house, we can use it as many times to build as many houses as we like
 - An **object** is a new *instance* of the house that we use to build a *new* house with the *new* operator
 - A **reference** is like the house address.
 There is only one address for every house, like there is one *reference* for every *object*.